FDA Clears First AI Software for Hemorrhage Triage of Combat Casualties

 |0

-This work, FDA Clears First AI Software for Hemorrhage Triage of Combat Casualties, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, FDA Clears First AI Software for Hemorrhage Triage of Combat Casualties, by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT